ibm-cloud-docs/virtual-servers/vsi_device_access.md

 # Managing device access
 {: #managing-device-access}

 To access and manage the details for a specific device, you must have the right permissions granted to your user account.
-After the account administrator grants your user account access to a device, you can view the device details by using the customer portal or by using the API.
+After the account administrator grants your user account access to a device, you can view the device details by using the {{site.data.keyword.slportal_full}} or by using the API.
 The information or action that you see depends on the device type, as well as the permissions that are granted to your user account.
 {:shortdesc}

 **Note:** If your account has devices to which you have not been granted access, you will see an "Unknown Device" name when you try to access those devices.